msancor/ADM-HW3/README.md

 2. Try downloading the Notebook and opening it in your local computer.

 3. Try opening it through Google Colab through the following link.

+**NOTE:** Since Plotly Express maps are not compiled well through NBViewer or Github, we recommend downloading the Notebook for a better visualization.

 ---